Todd Fuller - Sir John Sulman Prize Finalist 2019, Art Gallery of NSW

 This series of vessels is one of contrast.
 The contrasting colours, textures, and materials working together in each object embody the disparate elements of my own personality.
 Within the black stoneware, I see my strength, boldness and resilience, while the white porcelain is my fragility and sensitivity.
 I believe the duplexity in each form not only speaks to my duality in my nature but to the contrasting aspects present within every one.'

 - Keiko Matsui, May 2019

-A Solo show by Catherine O'Donnell at Grace Cossington Smith, awarded for winning the Grace Cossington Smith Art Award in 2018.
+An exhibition by Catherine O'Donnell at Grace Cossington Smith Gallery, awarded for winning the Grace Cossington Smith Acquisitive Art Award in 2018.